Student Services and Resources

 Computer Lab/Internet Connection: Kenrick provides a state-of-the-art computer facility for the use of students.
-This facility, located adjacent to the library on the first floor, features eight personal computers, scanning and printing equipment, and a high-speed fiber optic link to the Internet.
+This facility, located adjacent to the library on the first floor, features nine personal computers, scanning and printing equipment, and a high-speed link to the Internet.
 Computers for student use are also available in the Library.

 Each student room is equipped with 100 mbs link to the Seminary Network and the Internet.
 Student email accounts are established at no charge upon admission to the Seminary.
-For students with laptop computers, a wireless network card will be provided if needed.
-A telephone line with voice mail capability is also provided in each student room.
-Students provide their own telephones.
+For students with personal computers, a network cable will be provided if needed.

 Parking: Kenrick provides parking space for student cars, but accepts neither legal nor financial responsibility for cars parked on its premises, nor for the contents of these cars.
 Students who park in areas other than those assigned are subject to fines.

 Bookstore: The Kenrick-Glennon Student Store is a service operated by the students of the seminary on a voluntary basis, primarily for the sale of textbooks.
 On an occasional basis, the store also handles the sale of other items, particularly those bearing the seminary logo.